ahmedkaludi/ads-for-wp/readme.txt

 === ADS for WP ===
 Contributors: mohammed_kaludi, ahmedkaludi, ampforwp
-Tags: ADS, adsense, dfp, amp, publish, , google, plugin, SEO Requires at least: 3.0
+Tags: ADS, adsense, dfp, amp, publish, google adsense, plugin, SEO, advertisement Requires at least: 3.0
-Tested up to: 4.9.4
+Tested up to: 4.9.5
-Stable tag: 1.0.3
+Stable tag: 1.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ADS for WP is a one way stop for integrating Ads on site.
+ADS for WP is a one stop for integrating Ads on site.

 == Description ==
 ADS for WP is the Successor of the ADVANCED AMP ADS plugin with all goodness of it but much rich with features.